Priyanka Chopra Honoured With ‘Danny Kaye Humanitarian Award’; Nick Jonas Feels Proud

 In the award ceremony in New York, Priyanka was seen wearing a solid red saree.
 For the UNICEF, Priyanka visited kids in Ethiopia some weeks ago.
 She spoke about child marriage and the importance of education in the Ethiopian community.

 Priyanka was last seen in the Bollywood movie 'The Sky is Pink'.
-She is currently shooting for Netflix's "The White Tiger" along with RajKummar Rao.
+She is currently shooting for Netflix's 'The White Tiger' along with RajKummar Rao.

 Also Read: